G3-2450/UVSim/docs/Final-Submission/srs.md

 **Description**: The system must be able to convert 4-digit files into 6-digit, allowing for 'old' file types to be used.

+## Features Section

+- **File Upload:** Load one or multiple `.txt` files with BasicML instructions

+- **Run Program:** Execute the program in memory until HALT

+- **Step Execution:** Execute one instruction at a time for teaching/demo purposes

+- **Memory & Register Display:** View 250 memory locations, accumulator, and program counter

+- **Console Output:** See program output and prompts for input directly in the GUI

+- **Theme Toggle:** Switch between dark mode and light mode

+- **Error Handling:** Gracefully handles errors and invalid input from the user